 CARDIAC IMAGING CONFERENCES

 Fellows are given opportunities to develop their own clinical educator skills during fellowship.
 Fellows are given the opportunity to present a lecture at the thoracic mini-course, give resident case conferences, and present research material at national meetings.

 The Division of Thoracic Radiology maintains a current library of the major imaging and clinical textbooks in Thoracic and Cardiac Imaging.
 Fellows are encouraged to borrow and use these resources.
 The Division also owns DVDs which are useful in preparation for the cardiac board exam.
 The Division also maintains a large teaching file of exceptional cases from the last 10 years of clinical practice.
 This material is invaluable for teaching file material and lectures.
 Almost all major journals are available electronically on line.
 The hospital library and Harvard Medical School library are also available if additional reference material is needed.

-Fellows receive 20 vacation days per year.
-Time for attendance at national meetings may be granted at the discretion of the Division Director for presentation of research, abstracts or educational exhibits.
+Fellows receive 20 vacation days per year some of which may be used for presentation of research, abstracts or educational exhibits at national meetings.

 Fellows receive faculty feedback and mentoring throughout the fellowship year.
 Fellows are formally evaluated every 3 months and provided feedback on their progress.
 Fellows also formally evaluate the faculty, the program and the degree to which educational objectives are being met twice a year.
 Every 4 months, formal meetings with the Program Director and assistant program director are conducted to mentor fellows, ensure educational goals are being met and adjust the program to career objectives (when appropriate).

 1. Society of Thoracic Radiology Core Curriculum in Thoracic and Cardiothoracic Imaging, 2012.